IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

            ![ola network service1](extras/images/ola-net-service1.jpg)

          - select `YAML` to view the content of yaml.
-Note the route is created through the controller of OpenLibertyApplication custom resource.
+Note the service is created through the controller of OpenLibertyApplication custom resource.

            ![ola network service2](extras/images/ola-net-service2.jpg)